What is Hepatitis C?

 Hepatitis C a global problem

 Approximately 160 million people (3 per cent of the world's total population) are infected with hepatitis C and most sufferers do not even realise that they have the disease.
 These are about 160 million people.
-Every year, about 350,000 people around the world die as a result of chronic hepatitis C. In the Netherlands, 15,000 to 60,000 people (about 0.1 to 0.4 per cent of the population) are affected.
+Every year, about 350,000 people around the world die as a result of chronic hepatitis C. In the Netherlands, about 27,200 people (about 0.16 per cent of the population) are affected.
 The virus is more prevalent in the Mediterranean Region, Eastern Europe, Africa and Asia.